sathia27/sathia27.github.com/_posts/2021-07-17-oauth2-google-with-fast-api.md

 )
 ```

-Above are few ways to pass client_id and client_secret.
-Instead I would prefer to read secrets from environment file instead.
+Above are a few ways to pass client_id and client_secret.
+Instead I would prefer to read secrets from the environment file instead.

 ```python
 from starlette.config import environ